 During His earthly ministry, Jesus taught and preached in the synagogues, that is, in the worship places of the Jewish people outside the Temple.
-The people of God would go to the Temple in Jerusalem on the High Holy Days (what Christians call the Major Feast Days), but it was at the local synagogues in their towns where they would worship every
+The people of God would go to the Temple in Jerusalem on the High Holy Days (what Christians call the Major Feast Days), but it was at the local synagogues in their towns that they would worship every Sabbath.
+In this narrative, we see a woman attending worship, and she has an infirmity.
+It was there, in the house of worship, that the sick woman met Jesus.

-Sabbath.
-In this narrative, we see a woman with an infirmity attending worship, and it was by going to the house of worship that the sick woman met Jesus.
-A spiritual malady afflicted her with a physical manifestation (a deformity in her back).
-We see two important lessons.
+A spiritual malady afflicted her with a physical manifestation.
+She had a deformity in her back.
+Here, we see two important lessons.
 First, she continues to put her hope in God even after many years of struggle, so she endures suffering with patience and grace.
 Second, she is rewarded for her perseverance and faith when she meets Christ, who has compassion for her and heals her.

 For eighteen years, the woman struggled with social degradation and physical pain.
+Many at that time considered sickness, especially long-lasting conditions, to be a sign of sin and the displeasure of God.
+Of course, that was never true, but many with such conditions were ostracized because of that.
 Still, she went to the place of worship every week to praise God.

 The fact that she was afflicted with this debilitating condition for so many years, and still worshiped at the synagogue, shows her unwavering faith and resilience.
-God's love sometimes allows suffering in our lives as a means of spiritual healing as we learn to draw closer to Him in repentance and with the recognition of our complete dependence upon Him.
+God's love sometimes allows suffering in our lives as a means of spiritual healing.
+The Christian life is one of communion with God, and this means a process of healing of our souls and our hearts.
+Sometimes, the spiritual medicine we need is to endure struggles in imitation of Christ.
+In this way, we learn to draw closer to Him in repentance and with the recognition of our complete dependence upon Him.

 This is what it means to be united to Christ's sufferings.
-The woman went to the synagogue to worship God, and the Son of God Himself - Jesus Christ - met her there.

-We notice that the woman does not say anything to Him or ask for anything - but Christ sees her.
+The woman went to the synagogue to worship God, and the Son of God met her there.
+We notice that the woman does not say anything to Him or ask for anything, and yet Christ sees her.
 He has compassion for her, calls her, and heals her.
-God the Son (the Logos, the Word of God) speaks, and it is done: "Woman, you are freed from your infirmity."
-As He laid His hands upon her, she was immediately made straight.
+God the Son is the Logos, the Word of God.
+As such, He speaks, and it is done.
+As He spoke the word and laid His hands upon her, she was immediately made straight.